awsdocs/aws-iot-docs/developerguide/iot-lambda-rule.md

        print(response)
    ```

-1. Replace the value of `TopicArn` with the ARN of the Amazon SNS topic that you created in [Configure and Test Rules](config-and-test-rules.html)\.
+1. Replace the value of `TopicArn` with the ARN of the Amazon SNS topic that you created in [Creating an Amazon SNS rule](iot-sns-rule.md)\.

 1. Choose **Save**\.
 ![\[Edit your Lambda function to specify the SNS topic.\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/save-lambda-button.png)